Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/08-website.md

 <div class="info" data-title="Skip notice">

-> If you want to skip the Chat website implementation and jump directly to the next section, run this command in the terminal **at the root of the project** to get the completed code directly:
+> If you don't want to implement the Chat website you can skip the optional parts and jump directly to the end of this section.
+For that, run this command in the terminal **at the root of the project** to get the completed code directly so you don't have to code it yourself:
 > ```bash
 > curl -fsSL https://github.com/Azure-Samples/azure-openai-rag-workshop/releases/download/latest/frontend.tar.gz | tar -xvz
 > ```